 Here are the top five oil consumer countries in the world in 2019:

 - China: 14%

 According to EIA:

-Figure 3 displays the China and India oil production and consumption since 90’s.
-As you can see in this graph oil consumption by these two countries has increased substantially during the past two decades, which their oil production hasn't changed significantly.
+Figure 4 displays the China and India oil production and consumption since the 90s.
+As you can see in this graph, oil consumption by these two countries has increased substantially during the past two decades, while their oil production hasn't changed significantly.
 This gap has created a large oil demand from these two counties in the global oil market.